Many people who have recently started listening to our unique

 tape.Then the tape recorder, transmitter and antenna were loaded into a

-3-wheeled Reliant Robin and the car was driven to the B & Q store in
+3-wheeled Reliant Robin and the car was driven to the B&Q store in

-connected to the transmitter, which in turn was connected to the antenna.
+transmitter, which in turn was connected to the antenna.

 A few weeks into the broadcasts Tony received a letter from a listener offering to present programmes.
 This listener was Martin Kirby.
 Martin had been running his own pirate radio station, which had recently closed down, and was looking for another station as an outlet for